pieroproietti/penguins-eggs/README.md

 ### Manjaro
- Starting from version 9.4.3, penguins-eggs is now included in the Manjaro community repository, making it even easier to install on Manjaro Linux.
-To install penguins-eggs on Manjaro, you can use the `pamac` package manager with the following command:
+<p align="justify"> Starting from version 9.4.3, penguins-eggs is now included in the Manjaro community repository, making it even easier to install on Manjaro Linux.
+To install penguins-eggs on Manjaro, you can use the `pamac` package manager with the following command:</p>
 ```
 pamac install penguins-eggs
 ```